Julian Assange: A timeline of Wikileaks founder's case

-He sought asylum there to avoid extradition to Sweden on a rape allegation that he denied, and has since been dropped.
+He sought asylum at the embassy to avoid extradition to Sweden on a rape allegation that he denied.

 These are the key dates: